-Developmental coordination disorder, sometimes referred to as motor clumsiness, is a movement condition that manifests during child development and is marked by difficulty learning fine and gross motor skills compared to children of the same age.
+Developmental coordination disorder, sometimes referred to as motor clumsiness or developmental dyspraxia, is a movement condition that manifests during child development and is marked by difficulty learning fine and gross motor skills compared to children of the same age.
 Children with this disorder may struggle with everyday activities such as getting dressed, eating meals, and playing games with others as a result of poor motor coordination skills.

 In addition to the resulting lack of physical fitness, developmental coordination disorder can also influence a child's self-esteem and social abilities.
 The condition usually continues into adulthood, but treatment can greatly improve motor skills and provide helpful strategies to navigate everyday tasks.

 - Delay in achieving motor milestones such as sitting, crawling, or walking